devikajan/Olympics-Games-Analysis/README.md

 ## License

-This project is for educational and portfolio purposes only.
-Full credit to Ali Ahmed for the original dataset and inspiration.
+This project is inspired by Ali Ahmed’s tutorial on Olympic Games analysis.
+All rights to the original dataset and tutorial belong to him.
+This version is adapted purely for educational and personal portfolio use.